For more information about formats, visit our ordering page.

 The Choices Role Play

-Through close reading of excerpts from the 1911 Dillingham Commission report, students examine historical forces that influenced early 1900s immigration policy.
+Through a reading from the 1911 Dillingham Commission report, students examine the values and beliefs that influenced immigration policy in the early 1900s.

 Students analyze U.S. immigration statistics for the years 1821-2000 and draw conclusions about the events and policies that have shaped trends in immigration.

 Students read from a selection of first person immigrant accounts, comparing the motivations and challenges involved in the process of immigration.